A comparison of the Georgescu and Vasy spaces associated to the N-body problems and applications: The blow-up for manifolds with corners

-We consider the conditions (i) and (ii) of the Definition \ref{def.clean.intersection} to be automatically satisfied if $Y := X_1 \cap X_2 \cap \ldots \cap X_k = \emptyset$.
-Similar conditions appear in Definition 2.7, \cite{ACN}.
-They were used to define a \emph{weakly transversal family} of connected submanifolds with corners.
-We shall need also the notion of a ``cleanly intersecting family'' (Definition \ref{def.clean.lattice}), which roughly states that every subfamily intersects cleanly.
+We consider conditions~\eqref{def.clean.intersection.i} and~\eqref{def.clean.intersection.ii} of Definition~\ref{def.clean.intersection} to be automatically satisfied if $Y := X_1 \cap X_2 \cap \ldots \cap X_k = \emptyset$.
+Similar conditions appear in \cite{ACN}, Definition~2.7, where they were used to define a \emph{weakly transversal family} of connected submanifolds with corners.
+We shall need also the notion of a ``cleanly intersecting family'' (Definition~\ref{def.clean.lattice}), which roughly states that every subfamily intersects cleanly.